agl-alexglopez/heap-allocator-workshop/README.md

 #### Ltrace Output

 The program parsing.py is capable of taking output from the Linux `ltrace` command and cleaning it up for a `.script` file.
 These `.script` files are then used to conveniently test a custom heap allocator.
 Here are the directions for the ltrace command.
-Thanks to the CS107 professor Nick Troccoli for helping me with understanding the `ltrace` command.

 Add the memory calls that we want to watch for and pick an output file.
 Then execute the desired command on the desired file as follows.